 Funded through a generous donation from the Joan F. and Donald E. Axinn Foundation in honor of author and Barnard alumna Anna Quindlen ’74, her oeuvre, and her enthusiastic support for women’s education and creative youth.
-The prize will be awarded to a graduating Barnard senior of any major to support her creative writing.
-The prize will be awarded to a graduating Barnard senior of any major to support her creative writing.
+The prize is judged by a committee of of faculty, and will be awarded to a graduating Barnard senior of any major to support her creative writing.

 This award is sponsored by Barnard alumna and playwright Penny Brandt Jackson whose long-standing support of the Creative Writing Program has been vital to our functioning.
 The Brandt Playwriting Award is given to a Barnard student of any year or major who writes the most promising one-act play.

 Applicants must submit electronic copies via the Google Form.
 Each entry must include a cover sheet with the student’s name, email address, expected year of graduation, the name of the Prize and the title of the play.
 The play should be around 25 pages.
 The deadline is 11:59 pm on Friday, February 15, 2019.

 This prize, sponsored by the Burns Society of the City of New York, is choen by a committee of faculty members and will be awarded to three Barnard or Columbia students who write the best papers on topics related to the poetry of the eighteenth-century Scottish poet Robert Burns.

 FIRST PRIZE: $500

 Applicants must submit entries electronically using the Google Form.
 Papers should be 5-10 pages in length.
 Each entry must be labeled with the student's name, email, phone number, mailing address, and expected year of graduation.
 Every page of the entry must be labeled with the page number and the student's name.
 The deadline is 11:59pm on Friday, February 15, 2019.